vigoux/notifier.nvim/README.md

   status_width = something, -- COmputed using 'columns' and 'textwidth'
-  order = { "nvim", "lsp" }, -- Order of the components to draw (first nvim notifications, then lsp notify_clear_time = 1000, -- Time in milisecond before removing a vim.notifiy notification, 0 to make them sticky }
+  order = { "nvim", "lsp" }, -- Order of the components to draw (first nvim notifications, then lsp notify_clear_time = 1000, -- Time in milisecond before removing a vim.notifiy notification, 0 to make them sticky component_name_recall = false -- Whether to prefix the title of the notification by the component name }
 ```